Tamburasca/fronius2influx/README.md

 # Monitoring a PV Infrastructure by Fronius

-Request monitoring data from a Fronius PV inverter's Rest API and store it in an InfluxDB for visualization in Grafana.
-This application collects the most basic Fronius inverter data serving for a basic setup.
-If your installation is much different or more advanced, some extra work may be reqired, though.
+Request monitoring data from a Fronius PV inverter's Rest API foreward and store it in an InfluxDB for visualization in Grafana.
+The current application collects the most fundamental Fronius inverter data serving for a basic setup.
+If your
+installation is much different or more advanced, some extra work may be reqired, though.